KonradRyczek/simple-git/README.md

     - react
     - bootstrap

+To install the dependencies from the package.json run `yarn install`

 ### backend
-To run the backend type
+To run the backend type:
 `cd server`
 `yarn start:dev`

+### database
+To view the records type:
+`npx prisma studio`

 ### frontend
 The react client is running at port 3000, you can view the client on http://localhost:3000